shapeshed/shapeshed.com/content/posts/unix-tail.md

-{
-  "slug": "unix-tail",
-  "title": "Linux and Unix tail command tutorial with examples", "date": "2016-10-03T00:00:00+00:00",
-  "image": "images/articles/tail.png",
++++
+date = "2016-10-03T00:00:00+00:00"
-  "description": "Tutorial on using tail, a UNIX and Linux command for outputting the last part of files.
-Examples of outputting the last ten lines of a file, limiting the number of lines, limiting the number of bytes, showing multiple files, watching a file for changes and using pipes.", "tags": [
+description = "Tutorial on using tail, a UNIX and Linux command for outputting the last part of files.
+Examples of outputting the last ten lines of a file, limiting the number of lines, limiting the number of bytes, showing multiple files, watching a file for changes and using pipes." image = "images/articles/tail.png" slug = "unix-tail" tags = ["UNIX", "Linux"] title = "Linux and Unix tail command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing tail man page][6]